UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_10.md

 grammar for interactive features.

-We will dive deep into more complex interactivity in the last module in this course, but for now we can simply add a tooltip and answer the question we just posed by hovering with the mouse over the two highly grossing movies.
+We will dive deep into more complex interactivity in the last module in this course, but for now, we can simply add a tooltip and answer the question we just posed by hovering with the mouse over the two highest grossing movies.
 Try it!

 (We need the `:N` because there are some title values that makes Altair